 - Interpretation: How can the consistent interpretation of the bilateral agreements be ensured?

 - Dispute settlement: What procedures should be used to settle disputes between Switzerland and the EU, and what body should be vested with decision-making powers in disputes between the two parties?

 Switzerland and the EU are currently negotiating an agreement to ensure that current and future agreements on market access are applied more consistently and efficiently.
 The Federal Council adopted a negotiating mandate on 18 December 2013; the Council of the EU adopted its mandate on 6 May 2014.
 18 negotiation meetings have taken place since May 2014.
 The Federal Council wants an agreement that ensures legal certainty in the area of market access and preserves Switzerland’s independence and legal system.
-The negotiations have made good progress, but the agreement has not yet been concluded.
-Outstanding issues of the negotiations include dispute settlement.
-These negotiations have their own dynamic and their own rhythm: there is no legal relationship with the issue of free movement of persons.
+On 2 march 2018, the federal council has specified the negotiating mandate in order to find an agreement with the EU for the dispute settlement based on an independent arbitration solution.